 Things to do and see

 There are many reasons to visit Marnoo- get lost in the antiques at Emmandee Treasures or take a stroll around historical Marnoo and learn a little about the town and region in our Information Shed.
-Have a cold beer at the Marnoo Hotel or grab a pie or sausage roll on the run at the Marnoo Milk Bar.

 There are great activities to discover in Marnoo and by appointment, you could indulge in beauty treatments at Puro Cera or go Quail Shooting during March-June, take a farm tour or visit Manna-Gum Alpaca Farm on one of its open days in May, and during October Marnoo hosts Ram Sales.